GuidanceMantras/GuidanceMantras/README.md

 - Learn to speak slowly
 - Do not argue about religion and caste, on unwanted things
 - Education does not teach everything in life
+- As many indians always think that grass is greener on the other side, that is not true
+- Each person has its own life and individuality always

 ### Life 2
 - Do not follow any Actress and actors, you have no benefits from them